vyomsaxenaa/Sentiment-Analysis/README.md

 from textblob import TextBlob
 from nltk.stem.porter import PorterStemmer port=PorterStemmer()
-#Usage
+# Usage
 Clone the repository to your local machine.
 Navigate to the project directory.
 Run python sentiment_analysis.py in the terminal.
 Input the text you want to analyze.
 The output will show the sentiment of the input text as either positive, negative, or neutral.
-#License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-#Contributing
+# Contributing
 Contributions are welcome!
 Please feel free to submit a pull request if you find any issues or want to add a new feature to the project.

-#Acknowledgments
+# Acknowledgments
 This project is inspired by the work of various NLP researchers and practitioners.
-Special thanks to the authors of the movie review dataset used in this project for providing the data for research and education purposes.

-#Contact
+# Contact
 For any questions or concerns, please feel free to contact me at my email: vyom198@gmail.com.